3D Rendering Helps Bring Prototypes to Life

 Arena PartsList—another tool that helps startups prototype faster

-While I’m on the subject of sharing prototyping tools, I’d like to mention one of our own.
+And while I’m on the subject of sharing prototyping tools, I’d like to mention one of our own.
 We’re seeing more and more startups embrace Arena PartsList as an essential tool in their prototyping toolbox.
-PartsList offers an easy way to build a lightweight bill of materials (BOM) in the cloud, so startups can get prototypes get off the ground quicker and at cost.
-PartsList is free for personal use, so getting started is easy.
+PartsList offers an easy way to build a lightweight bill of materials (BOM) in the cloud, so you can get prototypes off the ground quicker and at cost.